Updated visuals are the last thing Pokemon Go needs right now

 About The Author

-Scott Baird was a Games Writer on Dexerto's UK team, specializing in Pokemon, Baldur's Gate, Dungeons & Dragons, Final Fantasy, and Magic The Gathering, and Nintendo games.
+Scott Baird is a Games Writer on Dexerto's UK team, specializing in Pokemon, Baldur's Gate, Dungeons & Dragons, Final Fantasy, and Magic The Gathering, and Nintendo games.
 He also has bylines at Cracked, Dorkly, Topless Robot, Screen Rant, The Gamer, and TopTenz.